anadeb-coso/cdd-frontend/README.md

         Compress Image before upload attachment
         Remove fences and latrine blocks questions and add latrine blocks numbers question under latrine blocks structure type
         *Cancel local data storage and link the application directly to the remote database*
+    - 31 (4.0.0) - 2024.08.08
+        Updated Expo project to Native project and adapted some files to the update

 # Planning Feature